top of page

 DAR Service Around the State

-Daughters around the state of New York are involved in their communities in a myriad of ways.
+Daughters around the State of New York are involved in their communities in a myriad of ways.
 From cleaning historic sites, raising funds for veteran honor flights, and running book drives for community centers.
-You will always find a daughter ready to support the DAR's mission areas of historic preservation, education, and patriotism.
+You will always find a Daughter ready to support the DAR's mission areas of historic preservation, education, and patriotism.

-Recent New York Highlights
+New York State Organization Highlights

 Daughters marked the grave site of Revolutionary War Patriot and soldier, John Nicholas Bleecker, in May 2022 at Albany Rural Cemetery.